x4e/Blog/002-Breaking-The-Verifier-2/ReadMe.md

 Quite simply, the JVM loads the `verify` library, then searches for the `VerifyClassForMajorVersion` function within it.

 How can we exploit this?
-Simple!

 We can:

-- Get a handle to the same library
+1. Get a handle to the same library
-- Find the same function
+2. Find the same function
-- Hook said function
+3. Hook said function

 To implement this I will be using rust.
-Sources are included in `src/lib.rs`.
+Sources are included in [src/lib.rs](https://github.com/x4e/Blog/blob/master/002-Breaking-The-Verifier-2/src/lib.rs).
 I've only implemented this for linux but feel free to extend it to Windows.
 Should only require `dlopen` and `dlsym` being replaced with platform specific alternatives.

 First I need to find the folder where java will store its libraries.
 This is stored in the property `sun.boot.library.path`.